mseminatore/TeslaJS/README.md

 2. In **1.0.53** finished off test cases and code coverage
 3. In **1.0.54** Last update for version 1.x.x!
 4. In **2.0.0** Big changes!
 Changed callback style to Nodeback AND added *Async versions using Promises!
+5. In **2.0.4** Finished refactoring samples to use new common sample framework.
+Much simpler

 ## Known Issues